MaartenvNistelrooij/tudat-space/docs/source/_src_getting_started/_src_examples/cdl_examples/mga_dsm_trajectory.rst

     The leg types are specified as strings, therefore they should be defined using apostrophes (``'...'``).
 ..
 End of note

-Additionally, one may also specify the semi-major axis c and eccentricity (:math:`e`) of the departure and insertion orbits.
+Additionally, one may also specify the semi-major axis (:math:`a`) and eccentricity (:math:`e`) of the departure and insertion orbits.
-Do note that this is optional; by default it is assumed :math:`a = \infty` and :math:`e=0`, which means that the spacecraft departs/arrives from the edge of the sphere of influence of the departure/arrival planet.
+Do note that this is optional, by default it is assumed :math:`a = \infty` and :math:`e=0` (since the patched conics approximation is used, this means that the spacecraft departs/arrives from/at the edge of the sphere of influence of the departure/arrival planet).

 .. warning::
     TODO: SOI explanation necessary?